berchevorg/create_repo/README.md

 # name of the repo

-Testing terraform code with kitchen
+Install Kitchen and testing terraform code with it

 ## pre-requirements